cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sinks/batch/tpfsavro.rst

 This example will write to a TimePartitionedFileSet named 'users'.
 It will write data in Avro format using the given schema.
-Every time the pipeline runs, a new partition in the TimePartitionedFileSet will be created based on the logical start time of the run.
+Every time the pipeline runs, a new partition in the TimePartitionedFileSet will be created based on the logical start time of the run with the output directory ending with the date formatted as specified.
 All data for the run will be written to that partition.
-For example, if the pipeline was scheduled to run at 10:00am on January 1, 2015, a new partition will be created with year 2015, month 1, day 1, hour 10, and minute 0.
+For example, if the pipeline was scheduled to run at 10:00am on January 1, 2015 in Los Angeles, a new partition will be created with year 2015, month 1, day 1, hour 10, and minute 0, and the output directory for that partition would end with 2015-01-01/10-00.